deadratfink/jy-transform/docs/USAGE.md

   -h, --help             Display help and usage details
 ```

-More formally defined in the following table:
+These are more formally defined in the following table:

 | Name | Type | Description | Default | Required |
 | --- | --- | --- | --- | --- |